-y. retain the services of an arbitrage rebate consultant in order to calculate any potential arbitrage rebate liability.
+B. retain the services of an arbitrage rebate consultant in order to calculate any potential arbitrage rebate liability.
 The rebate consultant shall be selected no later than the completion of the project to be financed with the proceeds of the issue.
 A rebate consultant may be selected on an issue by issue basis or for all securities issues of the District.
-The Rebate Monitor will obtain the names of at least three qualified consultants and request that the consultants submit proposals for consideration prior to being selected as the District's rebate consultant.
-The selected rebate consultant shall provide a written report to the District with respect to the issue and with respect to any arbitrage rebate owed if any.
+The Superintendent will obtain the names of at least three qualified consultants and request that the consultants submit proposals for consideration prior to being selected as the District's rebate consultant.
+The selected rebate consultant shall provide a written report to the District with respect to the issue and with respect to any arbitrage rebate owed if any. and

-z. based on the report of the rebate consultant, file reports with and make any required payments to the Internal Revenue Service, no later than the fifth anniversary of the date of each issue (plus 60 days), and every five years thereafter, with the final installment due no later than 60 days following the retirement of the last obligation of the issue.
+C. based on the report of the rebate consultant, file reports with and make any required payments to the Internal Revenue Service, no later than the fifth anniversary of the date of each issue (plus 60 days), and every five years thereafter, with the final installment due no later than 60 days following the retirement of the last obligation of the issue.

-c.
+Section 3.2.4.
 Yield Reduction Payments.
-If the District fails to expend all amounts required to be spent as of the close of any temporary period specified in the Tax Certificate (generally 3 years for proceeds of a new money issue and 13 months for amounts held in a debt service fund), the District will follow the procedures described in B.2.b.ii above to determine and pay any required yield reduction payment.
+If the District fails to expend all amounts required to be spent as of the close of any temporary period specified in the Tax Certificate (generally 3 years for proceeds of a new money issue and 13 months for amounts held in a debt service fund), the District will follow the procedures described in Section 3.2.3.B above to determine and pay any required yield reduction payment.

-3. Unused Proceeds Following Completion of the Project.
-Following completion of the project(s) financed with the issue proceeds, the Superintendent will:

-a. review the expenditure records to determine whether the proceeds have been allocated to the project(s) intended (and if any questions arise, consult with bond counsel in order to determine the method of re-allocation of proceeds); and b. direct the use of remaining unspent proceeds (in accordance with the limitations set forth in the authorizing proceedings (i.e., bond ordinance) and if no provision is otherwise made for the use of unspent proceeds, to the redemption or defeasance of outstanding securities of the issue.
+Section 3.3.
+Unused Proceeds Following Completion of the Project.
+Following completion of the project(s) financed with the issue proceeds, the Superintendent will (a) review the expenditure records to determine whether the proceeds have been allocated to the project(s) intended (and if any questions arise, consult with bond counsel in order to determine the method of re-allocation of proceeds); and (b) direct the use of remaining unspent proceeds (in accordance with the limitations set forth in the authorizing proceedings (i.e., bond ordinance) and if no provision is otherwise made for the use of unspent proceeds, to the redemption or defeasance of outstanding securities of the issue.

-4. Use of the Facilities Financed with Proceeds.
+Section 3.4.
+Use of the Facilities Financed with Proceeds.
 In order to maintain tax-exemption of securities issued on a tax-exempt basis, the financed facilities (projects) are required to be used for governmental purposes during the life of the issue.

-The Superintendent of the District will monitor and maintain records regarding any private use of the projects financed with tax-exempt proceeds.
+Section 3.4.1.
+Private Use of Financed Facilities.
+The Superintendent will monitor and maintain records regarding any private use of the projects financed with tax-exempt proceeds.
 The IRS Treasury Regulations prohibit private business use (use by private parties (including nonprofit organizations and the federal government)) of tax-exempt financed facilities beyond permitted de minimus amounts unless cured by a prescribed remedial action.
-Private use may arise as a result of:

-a.
-Sale of the facilities;

-b.
-Lease of the facilities (including leases, easements or use arrangements for areas outside the four walls, e.g., hosting of cell phone towers);

-c.
-Management contracts (in which the District authorizes a third party to operate a facility (e.g., cafeteria);

-d.
-Preference arrangements (in which the District grants a third party preference of the facilities, e.g., preference parking in a public parking lot).
+Private use may arise as a result of (a) the sale of the facilities; (b) the lease of the facilities (including leases, easements or use arrangements for areas outside the four walls, e.g., hosting of cell phone towers); (c). management contracts (in which the District authorizes a third party to operate a facility (e.g., cafeteria); or (d) preference arrangements (in which the District grants a third-party preference of the facilities, e.g., preference parking in a public parking lot).